lonelydomino/collections_practice/README.md

 ## Question 2: `#sort_array_desc`

-Build a method `sort_array_desc` that takes in an array of integers and returns a copy of the array with the integers in descending order.
-Remember that `.sort` takes a block in which you can specify how you want your array sorted.
+Build a method `sort_array_desc` that takes in an array of integers and returns a copy of the   Remember that `.sort` takes a block in which you can specify how you want your array sorted.

 ## Question 3: `#sort_array_char_count`